RainbowSugar1/MDFNet/README.md

 Our dataset has been shared on Baidu Cloud：https://pan.baidu.com/s/1w5RyxfPQbvZNPUNXjOLztw ，Extracted code: is3a,

-If you feel that the code is helpful to you, please cite our paper：“Enhanced Ship Instance Segmentation in SAR and Optical Images via MobileViT-v3 Fusion Network”Expected to be published in The Visual Computer journal

 If you have any questions, please contact us at：m230200742@st.shou.edu.cn;